DA: Captive siblings limited to one meal a day, one shower a year

 Hestrin added that the children were allowed to write in journals and that officials had recovered “hundreds of them,” adding they "are going to be strong evidence of what occurred in that home."

-Authorities were alerted Sunday when the Turpins' 17-year-old daughter and her younger sister escaped through a window, NBC News reported.
+Authorities were alerted Sunday when the Turpins' 17-year-old daughter and her younger sister escaped through a window, CNN reported.

 "There was two of them that left the house," Hestrin said.
 "One of them turned back because she was afraid."